Chymyst/chymyst-core/docs/chymyst07.md

 Suppose we need a rendezvous with `n` participants: there are `n` processes (where `n` is a run-time value, not known in advance), and each process would like to wait until all other processes reach the rendezvous point.
 Ultimately we would like to refactor the code into a library, so that it is easy to use.

+TODO complete

+The test code is in `Patterns01Spec.scala`.